primatejs/primate/docs/guide/getting-started.md

 !!!
 It is likewise easily possible to write React, Vue or HTMX components.
-Refer to the [frontend] module page to see what's available.
+Refer to the [frontend] page to see what's available.
 !!!

 ## Deeper dive